evanhosni/noise-ts/README.md

 # noise-ts

-A simple library for 2D and 3D simplex noise and perlin noise in typescript
+A simple library for 2D and 3D simplex noise and perlin noise in TypeScript.

 This is a TypeScript implementation of [`josephg/noisejs`](https://github.com/josephg/noisejs).
 Slightly modified from [`alanko0511/noisejs-typescript`](https://github.com/alanko0511/noisejs-typescript).